 Tel: 020 7357 6480

-Although this information is believed to be accurate, you are strongly advised to make your own independent enquiries.
+Although we believe this information to be accurate, we strongly advise you to make your own independent enquiries.